top of page

 Building Peer Support Networks

 Effective peer support in construction operates on two levels: formal programs that provide structured training and protocols, and informal systems that strengthen the natural bonds between coworkers.
-Both approaches recognize that sometimes the most important conversation about mental health happens not in a counselor's office, but during a coffee break, at the end of a long day, or when one worker notices that a colleague isn't quite themselves.
+Both approaches recognize that sometimes the most important conversation about mental health happens not in a counselor's office, but during a coffee break or at the end of a long day.

 Family and Community Integration